 There are no significant effects of career earnings or career length on the bankruptcy hazard rate.
-An additional \$1 million in career earnings is estimated to reduce the hazard rate by only 0.000034 ± 0.000183 .
+An additional \$1 million in career earnings is estimated to reduce the hazard rate by only $0.000034 \pm 0.000183$ .
 Small, insignificant effects are also found for all other career variables listed in column 2.

 These earnings models include only half the sample because of limits on salary data availability.
 However, the full sample is used in a regression where career length serves as a proxy for career earnings (row 2).
-Each additional year in the NFL is estimated to decrease bankruptcy hazard during retirement by a minuscule 0.00017 ± 0.00027 .
+Each additional year in the NFL is estimated to decrease bankruptcy hazard during retirement by a minuscule $0.00017 \pm 0.00027$ .

 We note that increased career earnings do reduce bankruptcy very early in retirement, but the effect is quite small.
 (In all post-retirement spans longer than two years, there is no significant effect of higher earnings on bankruptcy hazard.)
-In the two-years-only model an extra \$1 million in earnings decreases the bankruptcy hazard rate by 0.000305 ± 0.000125 .
-To put this effect in context, note that in the same two-years-only model retire-

-Table 1: Effects of Career Length, Earnings, and Retirement on the bankruptcy hazard rate ment increases the hazard rate by 0.00867.
-Therefore, reducing the effect of retirement by one-half would require about \$14 million in additional career earnings, which is roughly 12 times the average lifetime earnings of a high school graduate (Day and Newburger, 2002).
+In the two-years-only model an extra \$1 million in earnings decreases the bank-ruptcy hazard rate by $0.000305 \pm 0.000125$ .
+To put this effect in context, note that in the same two-years-only model retirement increases the hazard rate by 0.00867.
+Therefore, reducing the effect of retirement by one-half would require about \$14 million in additional career earnings, which is roughly 12 times the average lifetime earnings of a high school graduate (Day and Newburger 2002).